huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_application.md

   Changing this will create a new resource.

 * `name` - (Required, String) Specifies the application name.
-  The valid length is limited from can contain `3` to `64`, only Chinese and English letters, digits and hyphens (-) are allowed.
+  The valid length is limited from `3` to `64`, only Chinese and English letters, digits and hyphens (-) are allowed.
   The name must start with a Chinese or English letter.